Enzo Ferrari Museum, Modena

 The first, in the typical north Italian country farm style, is the original construction where Enzo Ferrari’s father, Amedeo, started his mechanical business and where Enzo conceived his first, seminal automobile designs.

 The second is a new, highly iconic building designed by London-based practice Future Systems (the office, headed by Jan Kaplický and Amanda Levete split in 2008).

-Characterized by a peculiar yellow-colored, hood-shaped roof, the new building looks like it is “embracing” the old one and has been rapidly become one of the architectural symbols of the city of Modena.
+Characterized by a peculiar yellow-colored, hood-shaped roof, the new building looks like it is “embracing” the old one and has rapidly become one of the architectural symbols of the city of Modena.